Improving access to justice (A2J - EARL)

 Background

-The LIFE-A2J-EARL project aims to improve the implementation and enforcement of EU environmental law by providing the public with effective access to justice, such as judicial review, administrative review and complaints to other appeal bodies.
-Access to justice is a fundamental means through which citizens and NGOs can support the implementation and enforcement of laws and policies to protect the environment.
-In order to reach this long-term goal, the project aims to:
+The LIFE-A2J-EARL project aims to improve the implementation and enforcement of EU environmental law by providing the public with more effective access to justice, e.g. through administrative and judicial review, complaints procedures and other instances.
+Access to justice is a fundamental tool that citizens and non-governmental organizations can use to support the implementation and enforcement of laws and policies to protect the environment.
+To achieve this long-term goal, the project aims to:

-- Increase awareness of existing rules and case-law on access to justice in environmental matters for specific target audiences – the judiciary, bodies responsible for the administration of justice, public interest lawyers and public administrations;
+- Increase awareness of existing laws and case law on access to justice in environmental matters for specific target groups – the judiciary, public administration and environmental lawyers.

-- Increase understanding of the importance of ensuring proper access to justice for the implementation of EU environmental laws and policies;
+- Increase understanding of the importance of adequate access to justice for the implementation of EU environmental policy and law

-- Increase understanding of specific challenges and obstacles to proper access to justice in environmental matters both at national and EU level; and
+- Increase understanding of specific challenges and barriers to access to justice in environmental matters at national and European level

-- Increase knowledge and capacity for overcoming legal (both substantial and procedural) challenges and obstacles to effective access to justice in the environmental field.
+- Build knowledge and skills to overcome legal (substantive and procedural) barriers to effective access to justice on environmental issues

 09/2017 – 09/2020